lengocthuong15/teams-chat-backup/README.md

 - Add the options for
   - Skip download messages: `skipmess`
   - Skip download images: `skipimg`
+  - Use Chat ID instead of user display name: `usechatid`
 - Add Darkmode for the final output.
 Adjust body to center.

 ## Purpose and output